MHD Simulation in Galactic Center Region with Radiative Cooling and Heating: Numerical Method

 where $\gamma = 5/3$ is the ratio of specific heats.
 The thermal energy per mass $e$ is expressed as $e = \frac{\textrm{k}_\textrm{b}T}{(\gamma-1)\mu \textrm{m}_\textrm{H}}$ {where $T$ is temperature,} $\textrm{k}_\textrm{b}$ is the Bolzman constant, $\textrm{m}_\textrm{H}$ is the unified atomic mass unit.

 We adopt the following approximated formula for the mean molecular weight{, $\mu$,} that depends on temperature,

-in order to take into account the effect of the ionization, which is presented in Figure \ref{fig:ini_T2mu}(b). $\Phi$ {in equation (\ref{eqn_momentum})} is the gravitational potential, which will be described in Section \ref{sec:potential}. $\mathcal{ L }$ {in equation (\ref{eqn_energy})} represents the net cooling rate [erg s$^{-1}$] as a function of number density $n=\rho/ \mu m_H$ and temperature $T$:
+in order to take into account the effect of the ionization, which is presented in Figure \ref{fig:ini_T2mu}(b). $\Phi$ {in equation (\ref{eqn_momentum})} is the gravitational potential, which will be described in Section \ref{sec:potential}. {{We do not consider the self-gravity of the gas.}} $\mathcal{ L }$ {in equation (\ref{eqn_energy})} represents the net cooling rate [erg s$^{-1}$] as a function of number density $n=\rho/ \mu m_H$ and temperature $T$:

 where {$\Lambda$ [erg s$^{-1}$ cm$^{3}$] is cooling efficiency and $\Gamma$ [erg s$^{-1}$]} is heating rate.
 Figure \ref{fig:ini_T2mu}(a) shows the cooling and heating function{s} for temperature, which will be described in Section \ref{sec:cooling_and_heating}.